zomia-bootcamp/local-setup/github.md

     to do this**.
 Make sure this downloads to your Desktop so we can easily find it later.

--   Unzip the downloaded installfest folder.
-It'll create a new folder, likely called `installfest-main`.
+-   Unzip the downloaded `local-invironment folder`.
+It'll create a new folder, likely called `local-invironment`.

 -   Open your terminal, and  navigate to your Desktop directory `cd ~/Desktop`.

--   Change into the newly created `installfest-main` directory by typing `cd installfest-main`.
+-   Change into the newly created `local-invironment` directory by typing `cd local-invironment`.
 This directory contains another directory named `scripts/` containing scripts that we will run to set up our machines!

--   We will be running scripts from the root of the `installfest-main` directory.
-This means at any time, your current working directory should be `~/installfest-main/`.
-Do not change into any other directories within `~/installfest-main/`.
+-   We will be running scripts from the root of the `local-invironment` directory.
+This means at any time, your current working directory should be `~/local-invironment/`.
+Do not change into any other directories within `~/local-invironment/`.

 [Continue With Installfest](git.md)